aojanzen/PNPT_2025/Practical_Ethical_Hacking/15_Attacking_Active_Directory-Post-Compromise_Attacks/2_Pass_Attacks_Overview.md

 One of these built-in modules is called `lsassy`, which can be used with the `-M lsassy` option.
-The LSASS enforces the security policy, but more importantly, it also stores credentials that we may be able to see in real time, but may not have access to from a secrets dump.
+The LSASS enforces the security policy, but more importantly, it also stores credentials of users that are currently logged in.
+In this way we may get access to credentials that might otherwise not be accessible to us via a secrets dump.

 <img src="./images/2_Pass_Attacks_Overview_10.png" alt="Pass Attacks Overview 10" width="800"/>